 Stay cool at home by avoiding salty foods

 If you are planning for a trip to the beach during summer, take note that eating salty foods is going to make it even harder for you to keep your cool.
 In addition to that, foods that are full of sugar can make you sweat more than usual and cause dehydration because they are not easily absorbed by your body.
 As such, you should avoid eating salty foods or foods with high sugar content in the hottest hours of the day as much as possible.
+You can healthy grilled recipes perfect for your summer vacation.

 Plan outdoor activities in advance